-Unlike the other Budapest bathhouses that are open to both men and women on all days, Rudas Baths during the week cater to one gender only, like in the old days!
+Unlike the other Budapest bathhouses that are open to both men and women on all days, Rudas Bath during the week caters to one gender only, like in the old days!
 Tuesdays are reserved for the ladies and other workdays for gentlemen.

 The staff inside does not speak much English, so just take the white piece of cloth they are offering to you, and approach the wall-mounted machine which will scan your bracelet and inform you about the number of your cabin.
 Find the booth and undress!
 Use the wristlet to lock the cabin again.

 The revealing apron

 Sure, you might jump into your swimming trunks, and I have seen exceptionally shy visitors doing just that (or taking two aprons to form the full circle skirt!), but honestly, you would only look like an idiot.

-So just go with the flow, feel free and relax!
+So just go with the flow, feel free, and relax!
 If Arnold Schwarzenegger managed to survive it when they were filming “Red Heat” here, so can you!

-Swimming under the rainbow
+Swimming under the Rudas Baths’ rainbow

 First, you will arrive at the shower area.
 Make sure to shower before entering the baths!
 That is the fundamental rule of hygiene.

 Covered by a hemispheric 10-meter diameter dome supported by eight pillars, the pool is a place of the play of light.
-The tiny windows in cupola filter the light beams and wash the pool in different colors of the rainbow!
+The tiny windows in the cupola filter the light beams and wash the pool in different colors of the rainbow!